Launching Your Career

-“How do I get started in the clinical research field?”
+"How can I get started in the clinical research field?"

-There is no one right answer to this question, as there are many ways to enter the field.
-However, be prepared to start at an entry-level position.
-Any background you may already have related to science, medicine, and/or clinical practice is useful, but for clinical research, you will need to learn and master whole new set of processes based on regulatory requirements before moving up the career ladder.
+There is no single right answer to this question since there are many paths to enter and navigate clinical research careers.
+Typically, an entry level or lateral position may be initially required.
+Any background you may already have related to science, medicine, and/or clinical practice is desirable as well as technical and soft skills.
+Clinical research involves mastery of new processes and knowledge based on Good Clinical Practices and regulatory requirements before vertical moves up the career ladder can occur.

-Meanwhile, here are some suggestions on how to successfully land your first clinical research job:
+Here are some additional suggestions on how to successfully land your first clinical research job:

 Learn about the "landscape" of clinical research by taking introductory courses, attending reputable certificate programs, earning your ACRP Certification, or even by earning a master's degree in clinical research, project management, regulatory affairs, medical writing, or business topics emphasizing the conduct of clinical trials.